SAP-samples/teched2022-IN261/exercises/ex1/README.md

 # Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud (optional)

+THIS IS AN OPTIONAL EXERCISE TO PROVIDE YOU WITH A REAL END-TO-END VIEW.
+IT PROVIDES YOU WITH A BACKGROUND ON SAP S/4HANA EVENTS.

 We will look for and at Business Partner events on the SAP API Business Hub and will see how to enable these events in SAP S/4HANA.

 ## Exercise 1.1 - Look up the BusinessPartner events in SAP API Business Hub (optional)